k0sproject/k0s/docs/cplb.md

               - ipAddress: "<External ip address>"
 ```

-Because this is a feature intended to configure the apiserver, CPLB noes not
+Because this is a feature intended to configure the apiserver, CPLB does not
 support dynamic configuration and in order to make changes you need to restart
 the k0s controllers to make changes.